How do I find out which apartments and residence hall rooms are available for selection?

 What are the chances of getting a single room?

-Good depending on your selection phase and your selection pick number.
-Singles are not offered during the Spring phase of selection.
 Since these rooms usually are among those selected first, you would need to have a selection number near the top to have any chance of getting a single room.
 Singles will be split between males and females.
-Single rooms offered in the housing selection are located in LXR, McCarthy, Kennedy and Reynolds Halls.
+Single rooms offered during housing selection are located in LXR, McCarthy, Kennedy and Reynolds Halls.
 Some singles on campus are reserved for persons with physical disabilities or other special needs.
 The three singles in Copley are reserved for students with a medical need, who are mobility impaired or need access to a private bathroom.
 Singles are only offered to juniors and seniors on the wait list.
 Singles are only provided to sophomores with documented special need.

 If I sign up on the Wait List, what are my chances of getting a space on campus?